-With this military lifestyle, you’re probably well versed in the regular schedule of moving.
+As a military member or family, you’re probably well versed in the regular schedule of moving.
 At this point, you’ve set up a routine for the packing and unpacking chores.
 Maybe you’ve organized binders for your important paperwork or followed the checklists in the complimentary ebooks from MilitaryByOwner.
 Most likely, you’re fully prepared for whatever the annual PCS season might bring.

 Now let’s say something unexpected happens.
 A military assignment comes along where you won’t immediately pack up and move again.
 This could change everything!
 Since you will actually stay in one place for several years, you can finally purchase your own home.
 By doing so, you could feel more settled, have a place to call your own, and be more connected to your new community.

-If an upcoming PCS has you considering buying a home, you’ll need to consider five different areas.
+If an upcoming PCS has you considering buying a home, you’ll need to think about five different areas.

 1) Financial Preparedness